KaliedaRik/Scrawl-canvas/README.txt

 Scrawl.js is  JavaScript library which adds an API for handling and manipulating HTML5 <canvas> elements in the DOM.

-the library is modular - only load the JavaScript that is needed, nothing more.
+The library is modular - only load the JavaScript that is needed, nothing more.
 Scrawl core is 60kb, much less when gzipped.
 Modules can be loaded asynchronously, saving load time.

 Scrawl uses the ’2d’ context with each canvas element.